 - Lack of Privacy: Probate Court is an open court and its records, unless sealed by the court, are available for review by anyone who is 18 years of age or older and a U.S. Citizen.
 That means, depending upon how your will is drafted, members of the public may be able to get information regarding what your assets are, what they're worth, and who is receiving them.

 - Contest: Probate is a court process.
-People with an interest in your estate who disagree with the way it is to be distributed have a readily-available court through which they can, subjecting your family to litigation over the settlement of your estate.
+People with an interest in your estate who disagree with the way it is to be distributed have a readily-available court through which they can object, subjecting your family to litigation over the settlement of your estate.

 Despite the above considerations, a well-drafted will which is part of a comprehensive estate plan can be an effective way to accomplish your goals.
 The way to determine whether a will is the right tool for you is to discuss the whole picture (yourself, your family, your assets, and your goals) with a qualified estate planning attorney.